Custom-Roles-for-TTT/TTT-Custom-Roles/CREATE_YOUR_OWN_ROLE.md

 ### Uploading

 Now you are ready to upload your addon.
 In Steam right click on Garry's Mod and click 'Manage' > 'Browse local files'.
 A folder should open up which contains your GMod files.
 Open 'bin' and you should see a file called 'gmad.exe'.
 Drag and drop your addon folder onto 'gmad.exe'.
 You should see a new file appear next to your addon folder.
 It should have the same name as your folder but with the file extension '.gma'.
-In my case I now have a new file called 'SummonerRole.gma'.
+In my case we now have a new file called 'SummonerRole.gma'.

 Go back to the same folder where you found 'gmad.exe'.
 Click on the address bar up the top and type 'cmd'.
 This should open up the command prompt where you need to type this command to upload your addon.